Wilson-Smith/Nuclear-Code-for-nhentai/README.md

 BUT you can change the minimum and the maximum number for a better research. ;‑)

-Sometimes doesn't work if the browser is closed (expecially Opera GX), so i recommend to open your default browser, but you can not do it and sometimes works well.

 One day I will create an interface or something like that and some brand new things that actually I don't know.

 And remember: "Stay in School, Smoke Crack, Fuck You Depression, Bye!"